Ang Chen Xiang

 Ang Chen Xiang is an athlete from Singapore specialising in the 110m hurdles.
 He has held and rewritten the national record for the event several times.

 Education and personal life

 Ang was educated at Raffles Institution.
 At the A Division National Championships, he won back-to-back titles in the 110m hurdles.
 He attended National University of Singapore to earn his medical degree.

-Ang's brother, Ang Ding Hui, also competed in the 110m hurdles and also coached Ang.
+Ang's brother, Ang Ding Hui, also competed in the 110m hurdles and later became his coach.